Yicong1225/FKKmeans/README.md

 We provide R code for FKKmeans method to  identify subgroups of patients.

 # File Description
-FKKmeans_main.R: functions  used for conducting method FKKmeans testcode.R: showcase of the usage of our method using a simulated toy example  under scenario 1.
+FKKmeans_main.R: functions  used for conducting method FKKmeans\n testcode.R: showcase of the usage of our method using a simulated toy example  under scenario 1.